irenejiazhou/Data-Engineering-Projects/Spotify_ETL_Project/README.md

 <br> Set to trigger the `spotify_transformation_load` Lambda function immediately after the execution of the extraction Lambda function.

 ## Database Design
+As the hiearchy levels shown in the json file,
+- One album can have multiple songs, but one song only have one album. `1:N`
+- One song can have multiple artists, and one artists can have multiple songs. `N:N`
+- One album can have multiple artists, and one artist can have multiple albums. `N:N`

+Since the major research entity is song, we will ignore the relationship between album and artist here.
+<br> Thus, there should be 4 operational data tables in this case:
+- Song Table
+- Album Table
+- Artist Table
+- Song Artist Mapping Table

 ## Project Structure